janiejestemja/aes_ctr_rspy/README.md

 print(deciphered)
 ```

-*Note*: The AesCtrSecret struct overwrites the Python ByteArray passed as arguements to it, and zeroizes corresponding memory in Rust, thus has to be initialized for every encryption/decryption cycle.
+*Note*: The AesCtrSecret struct overwrites the Python ByteArray passed as arguements to it, and zeroizes corresponding memory in Rust, thus has to be initialized/constructed for every encryption/decryption cycle.

 ## License
 ---